What Is Knowledge Management? A Complete Guide

 By systematically capturing, organizing, and sharing knowledge, KM ensures that valuable information is accessible when needed.
 It not only reduces the time but also enables employees to make informed decisions quickly.
 It also helps preserve institutional knowledge, supporting continuity and long-term success.

-Additionally, knowledge management encourages a culture of continuous learning and knowledge sharing, driving innovation and keeping organizations competitive.
+Additionally, the importance of knowledge management lies in how it encourages a culture of continuous learning and knowledge sharing, driving innovation and keeping organizations competitive.
 Gallup reports that improvements in employee engagement can lead to an 18% increase in productivity and a 23% increase in profitability, underscoring the significant impact KM can have.
-Ultimately, effective knowledge management leads to improved organizational performance and growth.
+Ultimately, effective KM leads to improved organizational performance and growth.

 What Is the Purpose of Knowledge Management?